 We just spent 4 wonderful and hot nights in Switzerland and couldn’t help but explore the area every day.
 We promised ourselves we would have down/chill days and not do activities every day, but we just couldn’t resist.
 We wanted to hike in the Swiss Alps, ride the trains and gondolas, check out waterfalls, and swim in the lakes.
 So that is exactly what we did, until we were exhausted.
 It was time for us to leave Switzerland and the plan was to go to the French Alps next.
 It was less than a 3 hour drive to our location and we chose this location specifically to go river rafting and have a little more mountain time in France.

 Unlike our time driving in Switzerland, the French Alps had fewer long tunnels to jet your through the mountains.
 Instead we found we were driving on smaller winding roads up and down and up and down the gorgeous mountains.
-While this was very picturesque and full of ooohhh aahhhh moments, Lars and I don’t do so well with the curvy roads.
+While this was very picturesque and full of ooohhh aahhhh moments, a couple of us don’t do so well with the curvy roads.

 We had an apartment reserved for 3 nights in Passy France, as this was very near to the rafting location.
 When we were about 35 minutes away, we decided we would stop for lunch.
 We took a little food break and explored the adorable town of Chamonix.
 The views of glaciers and mountains were to die for.
 We were anxious to get settled in our place, so we forged ahead to Passy.